-"Arashiyama", where you can experience the resplendent autumn scenery interwoven with both mountains and rivers
+1. Arashiyama: Where you can experience the resplendent fall scenery interwoven with both mountains and rivers

-Arashiyama, Kyoto's leading tourist spot, has long been famous as a picturesque area with beautiful cherry blossoms and autumn foliage.
-Most representative of the autumn foliage scenery in the Arashiyama area is Togetsu-kyo Bridge, where you can view the sight of Arashiyama Mountain colored in reds and yellows.
+Arashiyama, Kyoto's leading tourist spot, has long been famous as a picturesque area with beautiful cherry blossoms and fall colors.
+When it comes to autumn in Kyoto, most representative of the fall foliage scenery in the Arashiyama area is Togetsu-kyo Bridge.
+This is where you can view the sight of Arashiyama Mountain colored in reds and yellows.
 The harmony of the bridge, mountain and river creates a resplendent scenery that feels uniquely Japanese, and it has become a popular photography location.

-Enjoy a valley of autumn leaves with a boat tour down Katsura-gawa River
+2. Enjoy true autumn in Kyoto with a cruise down the Katsura-gawa River

 Katsura-gawa River runs through Arashiyama and is called Hozu-gawa upstream of Togetsu-kyo Bridge.
 Around 30,000 visitors come every year to enjoy popular boat tours down the river.
 The boat tours began as a way to carry lumber and other supplies utilizing the flowing river water, and later came to be enjoyed recreationally.